Theatres across the country may be closed – but the Disney Plus library is only continuing to grow.

 Starring: Robert Downey Jr, Chris Evans, Mark Ruffalo, Chris Hemsworth, Scarlett Johansson, Jeremy Renner, Brie Larson, Karen Gillan, Josh Brolin

-Described as a “tender and offbeat coming-of-age story”, this Disney+ original is based on New York Times’ best-selling young adult novel of the same name.
+Described as a “tender and offbeat coming-of-age story”, this Disney Plus original is based on New York Times’ best-selling young adult novel of the same name.
 It follows confident and colourful highschooler Stargirl Caraway, who changes the life of fellow student Leo Borlock.

 Starring: Grace VanderWaal, Graham Verchere, Giancarlo Esposito, Karan Brar, Darby Stanchfield

 Colourful, exciting and damn fun: Ragnarok was a major change from Thor films of past.
 This instalment to the franchise follows the lightning warrior as he tries to prevent Ragnarok – the end of the Asgardian civilisation – at the hands of the ruthless Hela.

 Starring: Chris Hemsworth, Tom Hiddleston, Cate Blanchett, Idris Elba, Jeff Goldblum, Tessa Thompson, Karl Urban, Mark Ruffalo

 Star Wars: The Empire Strikes Back

 A favourite instalment of the space saga for many Star Wars fans, the dark sequel to A New Hope sees Jedi Luke Skywalker take on Darth Vader’s insidious empire, with the help of friends Han Solo and Princess Leia – plus new mentor Yoda.
 We’d recommend a nice long weekend binge of all the Star Wars movies.
 Full list is below, just scroll down.